IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 communications between the connecting host and a server which may be located further than the first hop router.
 Although this server is likely to be located within the same administrative domain as the default router, this property can't be ensured.
-Therefore, hosts willing to retrieve the PvD Additional Information before using it without leaking identity information, SHOULD make use of an IPv6 temporary address and SHOULD NOT include any privacy-sensitive data, such as a User-Agent header field or an HTTP cookie, while performing the HTTP over TLS query.
+To minimize the leakage of identity information while retrieving the PvD Additional Information, hosts SHOULD make use of an IPv6 temporary address and SHOULD NOT include any privacy-sensitive data, such as a User-Agent header field or an HTTP cookie.

+Hosts might not always fetch PvD Additional Information, depending on whether or not they expect to use the information.
+However, if a host whitelisted only certain PvD IDs for which to fetch Additional Information, an attacker could send various PvD IDs in RAs to detect which PvD IDs are whitelisted by the client.
+To avoid this, hosts SHOULD either fetch Additional Information for all eligible PvD IDs on a given local network, or fetch the information for none of them.

 From a user privacy perspective, retrieving the PvD Additional Information is not different from establishing a first connection to a remote